adityathebe/adityathebe.com/content/Posts/public-key-infrastructure/index.md

   - SSL certificatese
 ---

-> This article is targeted towards new-comers looking to explore the foundations of PKIs.
+> This article is targeted towards newcomers looking to explore the foundations of PKIs.
 > It should be treated as the first chapter of PKI 101.
 > Readers are assumed to have a basic understanding of Asymmetric Cryptography & TLS.

 Public Key encryption has enabled us to establish a secure channel for communication in an untrusted environment.

 If Alice wants to send confidential data to Bob, she needs to somehow obtain Bob's public key and then encrypt the message with that public key.
 Only Bob can decrypt the message.
-And likewise, Bob encrypts the message with Alice's public key and only Alice can decrypt it.
+And likewise, Bob encrypts the message with Alice's public key, and only Alice can decrypt it.
 A secure communication channel is thus established.

-While **confidentiality** is indoubtedly achieved with encryption, **authenticity** isn't!
+While **confidentiality** is undoubtedly achieved with encryption, **authenticity** isn't!
 Let me ask you this - how does Alice guarantee that the public key is actually Bob's?
 Cuz remember, they are in a potentially compromised environment.
-Who is to say that Eve - a malicious actor - didn't offer her public key to Alice claiming to be it of Bob's.
+Who is to say that Eve - a malicious actor - didn't offer her public key to Alice claiming it to be of Bob's.

 ## Shortcomings of Public Key Encryption